andreidobrinski/a-tour-of-web-capabilities-fm-course/notes.md

 - you get transcribed text with a percentage of confidence
 - does multiple languages. language support depends on the browser and the OS
 - API is prefixed with webkit: `webkitSpeechRecognition()`

+Speech Synthesis API

+- API: new SpeechSynthesisUtterance()
+- each browser has a different list of voices they can use